LIUJING182/smartcontract/README.md

 network_resources:something about cryptography,for example,key

 java:In the official direct,they coperate java file using command line.If you prefer IDE,you can open java file with Idea and modify the java file according to your needs.In /java/src/main/java/org/example/config/Config.java,you can find the location of chaincode.
-# my experiment1-bgn
+# My Experiment1-bgn
 I use go chaincode.
 I modify the project https://github.com/sachaservan/bgn according to my needs.The bgn is based on pbc.So I need to install pbc first.
-## The detail of installation
+## The Detail of Installation
 The official direct is  https://godoc.org/github.com/Nik-U/pbc.

 In my machine,Ubuntu18.04,I do the following steps.